Heron's Ghyll at Pitti Uomo

 There’s an unnerving moment when you cross from darkness into light, when the world turns its gaze towards you, and there’s nowhere left to hide…

 Heron’s Ghyll stepped into that light at the 104th edition of Pitti Uomo in June 2023—an unfamiliar glow, both harsh and inviting.
 For years, the brand had moved quietly in the shadows, constructing itself in solitude, away from the noise.
 But standing among giants, the air felt different.
 The weight of expectation pressed down, yet there was no turning back.
 This was the big leap—the moment that defines everything.
-Each stitch, each poorly sewn button (dammit Niki!), now visible, laid bare for all to see…
+Each stitch, each poorly sewn button (dammit, Vicki!), now visible, laid bare for all to see…

 Perhaps this unease stemmed from an inherent distaste for the transactional nature of selling—something I regard as a vulgar ritual in the temple of capitalism.
 Naturally, our clothes are exceptional; I know this because I make them.
 And yet, I find myself constantly bewildered by the fact that our website hasn’t buckled under the weight of customers eager to get their hands on a Heron’s Ghyll suit.
 I had assumed that quality spoke for itself, that great design required no fanfare.
 It seemed, however, that the world occasionally needed a gentle nudge...